Find Movement You Love, And Do It

 Beyond deskercise, you can check out the growing trend that is standing desks.
 I have several friends who swear by them.

-With love for your body,
+With love for the amazing gift of the body,